 '''

-ok setenv pci-slot-skip-list 3,8
+ok setenv pci-slot-skip-list 0,3

 '''

-Note - The values in the pci-slot-skip-list correspond to the back panel numbering scheme of 1-10.
-If slot 10 is in this list, then it will be excluded from probing even if pci0-probe-list includes device number 4 (back panel slot 10).
+Note - The values in the pci-slot-skip-list correspond to the back panel numbering scheme of 0-3.
+If a PCI slot number appears in this list, it will be excluded from probing even if it appears in the pci0-probe-list variable.